-One of the Historium’s greatest assets is also its panoramic terrace, which offers a magnificent view on the Market Place.
+One of the Historium’s greatest assets is also the panoramic terrace which offers a magnificent view on quite simply breathtaking.

-While visitors must pay to access the Historium Tower (the Captain will tell you more about that in a minute), access to the panoramic terrace is included in the standard ticket, so you might as well enjoy it!
+While visitors must pay to access tothe Historium Tower, access to the panoramic terrace is included in the standard ticket, so you might as well enjoy it!

 The Historium Tower

-You’ll have to pay an extra 7 € to access the Historium Tower, which is located right by the Historium.
+You’ll have to pay an extra 7 € to acess the Historium Tower, which stands right by the Historium.
 The tower is 35 meters (115 ft) high, and offers a 360-degree view of the city’s historical centre.
-But you’ll have to earn it and climb 145 steps to get to the viewing platform, which is perched 26 meters (85 ft) above the ground.
+But you’ll have to earn it and climb 145 steps to get to viewing platform, which is perched 26 meters (85 ft) above the ground.